ka5ta/Grid-Store-JWT-API/README.md

 :heavy_check_mark:  Respond with JSON containing sessionId. </br>
 *(optional) Think about preventing an intruder from bruteforcing. </br>
 :heavy_check_mark:  (optional) Reset password.</br>
-- Get all products in store.
+:heavy_check_mark:  Get all products in store.</br>
-- Respond with JSON list of items you have, e.g.:
+:heavy_check_mark:  Respond with JSON list of items you have, e.g.: </br>
-{“id”:”2411”, “title”:”Nail gun”, “available”:8, “price”: “23.95”}
+{“id”:”2411”, “title”:”Nail gun”, “available”:8, “price”: “23.95”} </br>
-- Add item to basketDTO.
-Example request: {“id”:”363”, “quantity”:”2”}
+:heavy_check_mark:  Add item to basketDTO.
+Example request: {“id”:”363”, “quantity”:”2”}</br>
-- Allow adding only one position at a time.
+:heavy_check_mark: Allow adding only one position at a time.
 If you don’t have this quantity in store - respond with an error.
-The information has to be session-scoped: once session expires - user will get new empty basketDTO.
+The information has to be session-scoped: once session expires - user will get new empty basketDTO.</br>
-- Display your basketDTO content.
+:heavy_check_mark: Display your basketDTO content.</br>
-- Respond with list of product names with their quantities added.
+:heavy_check_mark: Respond with list of product names with their quantities added.
 Calculate subtotal.
-Assign an ordinal to each basketDTO item.
+Assign an ordinal to each basketDTO item. </br>
-- Remove an item from user’s basketDTO.
+:heavy_check_mark: Remove an item from user’s basketDTO.</br>
-- Modify basketDTO item.
-Example request: {“id”:2, quantity: 3} - user should be able to modify number of some items in his basketDTO.
+:heavy_check_mark: Modify basketDTO item.
+Example request: {“id”:2, quantity: 3} - user should be able to modify number of some items in his basketDTO.</br>
-Checkout: verify your prices in basketDTO, ensure you still have desired amount of goods.
-If all is good - send a user confirmation about successful order.
+:heavy_check_mark: Checkout: verify your prices in basketDTO, ensure you still have desired amount of goods.
+If all is good - send a user confirmation about successful order. </br>
-*(optional) Cancel order: return all products from order back to available status.
+*(optional) Cancel order: return all products from order back to available status. </br>
-*(optional) Get user’s order list.
-Should contain order id, date, total, status.
+:heavy_check_mark: *(optional) Get user’s order list.
+Should contain order id, date, total, status.</br>